whatchamacallit233/DAT505-GitHub/session9/README.md

 # session 9
 ## S9-01-RaycastAudio-my work
-we have learned how to add audio to object:
+I have learned how to add audio to object:
 ```javascript
 // create an AudioListener and add it to the camera
 var listener = new THREE.AudioListener();